cloud-native-canada/k8s_setup_tools/docs/shell_setup.md

 - `Instant Prompt Mode`: speed up slow scripts... set to Verbose as recommended (1)
 - `Apply changes to ~/.zshrc`: Damn YES (y)

+##### Agnoster

+[Agnoster](https://github.com/agnoster/agnoster-zsh-theme) is another cool theme, but less powerful than PowerLevel10k.

 #### Plugins

 ZSH uses plugins that extend the shortcuts and other behaviours for default apps.
-Here's the list I usually use:
+Here's some that are worth using:

 ```yaml
 plugins=(brew kubectl git python tmux vault terraform)